wpgp/jollofR/README.md

 # 'plotRast'
 ### Description
 This function produces multi-panel maps of the raster files across the various demographic groups of interest.
-The input data could come from any of the jolloR disaggregation functions at grid cell levels, e.g.,'sprinkle', 'spray', 'splash', 'sprinkle1', 'spray1', and 'splash1'.
+The input data could come from any of the jollofR disaggregation functions at grid cell levels, e.g.,'sprinkle', 'spray', 'splash', 'sprinkle1', 'spray1', and 'splash1'.

 ### Usage
 ```r